Emergency request filed as execution looms for Julius Jones

 Associated Press

-OKLAHOMA CITY (AP) — Attorneys for Julius Jones have filed a last-minute, emergency request seeking a temporary stop to his execution scheduled for Thursday afternoon.
+OKLAHOMA CITY (AP) — Attorneys for Julius Jones filed a last-minute emergency request Thursday seeking a temporary stop to his execution scheduled for later in the afternoon.

-Republican Gov. Kevin Stitt has kept quiet about his decision on whether to grant clemency for Jones, who has been on death row for two decades after being convicted in the 1999 killing of Paul Howell, a businessman in the affluent Oklahoma City suburb of Edmond.
+Republican Gov. Kevin Stitt has kept quiet about his decision on whether to grant clemency for Jones, 41, who has been on death row for two decades.
+He was convicted in the 1999 killing of Paul Howell, a businessman in the affluent Oklahoma City suburb of Edmond.
+Jones has maintained his innocence.

 The request said Oklahoma’s lethal injection procedures post a “serious and substantial risk of severe suffering and pain to prisoners” and cited last month’s execution in which John Marion Grant convulsed and vomited as he was being put to death.